Tutorial

 This is a build target, a "build-able" thing in your source code.
 To

-define these, you set up configuration files named BUILD
+define these, you set up configuration files named BUILD in your

 source code file tree.
 (You'll see more about these later.)